nataliepopescu/oopsla21-artifact/README.md

 1. To reproduce Figure 1...

-2. To reproduce Table 1...
+1. To reproduce Table 1...

-3. To reproduce Figure 5...
+1. To reproduce Figure 5...

-4. To reproduce Figure 7 (TODO and Table 3?)
+1. To reproduce Figure 7 (TODO and Table 3?)
+   1. Hello
+   1. World

-5. To reproduce Table 4...
+1. To reproduce Table 4...

-6. To reproduce Figure 9...
+1. To reproduce Figure 9...

 ### Paper claims _not_ supported by artifact